aStableNaka/SE-Engine/src/models/blender.md

 # Notes for using Blender to create GLTF models
 Refer to these notes when using blender to make models

+# Important

+## Reserved mesh names
+Please do not name your mesh any of the following
+> "shadow"

 # Models
 GLTFModels implementations by default only allow single-object meshes with an additional static shadow object.
 This blender object can have any name other than "shadow", otherwise it will cause complications.